Divy1211/AoE2DE_UGC_Guide/docs/general/damage_calculation.md

 Q1.
 How does a Cataphract only take +16 damage from Halbderdiers instead of the full 32?

 Q2.
-How does a leitis do damage while ignoring all armour?

-Q3.
 How to give bonus damage or bonus damage resistance to a particular unit?

 Before you move on to read the answers, try and think about how these bonus damages might be being achieved.

 A1.
 Cataphracts have 16 armour on the `Cavalry (8)` armour class, which is the `attack class` used by Halberdiers for extra 32 damage vs regular cavalry.

 A2.
-The leitis uses the attack class `Leitis (31)` for all of its damage, and no unit has any armour on this armour class, which is why it seems like the damage from leitis "ignores" all armour.

-A3.
 One of the unused damage classes can be used for this purpose.
 Giving the desired unit attack on an unused class and giving the target unit 0 armour on the same unused class will produce the effect of the desired unit doing bonus damage to the target unit.

 ### 3.6.
 The Sicilian 50% Bonus Damage Reduction